Sheila Carter: 2017–present

-2021–

-Sheila re-emerges following the wedding of Steffy and John Finnegan (Tanner Novlan), revealing to the latter that she is his biological mother.
-Sheila tells him that she gave him up but kept tabs on him over the years from afar.
-Finn is excited to finally meet his birth mother, and wants everyone to meet her, though unbeknownst to him, she already knows them.
-Everyone is shocked to see her, and believe that she is lying.
+Sheila re-emerges following the wedding of Steffy and John Finnegan (Tanner Novlan) in 2021, revealing to the latter she is his biological mother.
+Sheila tells him that she gave him up but kept tabs on him over the years, from afar.
+Finn is excited to finally meet his birth mother, and wants everyone to meet her.
+Though unbeknownst to him, she already knows them.
+Everyone is shocked to see her, and believe she is lying.
 Finn's father, Jack Finnegan (Ted King), confirms Sheila contacted him when Finn was a baby.
-As she tells Steffy that she is her mother-in-law, she looks up and gives an evil grin while looking at Stephanie's portrait over the fireplace.
+As she tells Steffy that she is her mother-in-law she looks up and gives an evil grin while looking at Stephanie's portrait over the fireplace.

 Jack later comes to visit Sheila in her hotel room and attempts to convince her to leave town so that she stays away from Finn, Steffy and their son, Hayes.
-During this exchange, it is revealed that Finn is, in fact, the product of an illicit sexual relationship between Sheila and Jack while he was married to Finn's adoptive mother, Dr. Li Finnegan (Naomi Matsuda).
+During this exchange, it is revealed that Finn is, in fact, the product of an illicit sexual relationship between Sheila and Jack while he was married to Finn's adoptive mother, Li Finnegan (Naomi Matsuda).
 Unbeknownst to Li and Finn, Sheila gave Finn up as a newborn, and Jack arranged a secret adoption of his own biological son in order to keep his affair with Sheila buried.
 Sheila later blackmails Jack with this information in order to have more access to Finn and Hayes.
 Sheila then encourages Jack tell Finn and Li the truth—so he does.

-Following a chance encounter with Deacon Sharpe, who had recently been released from prison, Sheila and Deacon ally to help each other reunite with their estranged children.
-Sheila later encounters Brooke at the Il Giardino restaurant.
-Brooke tells her she'll do everything in her power to keep her away from her family, especially Steffy, Finn and Hayes.
-Sheila, taking the threat seriously, arranges for alcoholic champagne (Sheila mislabelled as "non-alcoholic") to be delivered to Brooke in lieu of the non-alcoholic kind Brooke (a recovering alcoholic) is used to drinking in order to maintain her sobriety.
-On New Year’s Eve, Brooke gets drunk (because of Sheila's bottle swap) and feels the urge to drink vodka, which leads her to kiss her ex-lover, Deacon; she later passes out and Deacon takes her to her bed where he also spends the night.
-Brooke later wakes up and is shocked to see Deacon besides her.
-This drunken night causes big problems in Ridge and Brooke’s marriage.
-Ridge separates from Brooke and relocates at Steffy’s.
-Sheila reveals her deed to Thomas and expects him to be thankful for it since his parents Ridge and Taylor are getting closer.
-Steffy later overhears a conflicted Thomas discuss Sheila’s secret over the phone.